Understanding Behaviours that Challenge Level 2

 The course has a duration of 3 hours, allowing participants to gain a foundational understanding of understanding behaviours that challenge within a focused timeframe.
 The training is typically conducted in person, providing opportunities for interactive discussions, case studies, and practical exercises to deepen understanding and promote learning.

 Upon successful completion of the course, participants will receive a certificate that is valid for three years.
 This certification serves as evidence of their understanding of behaviours that challenge and their ability to provide effective support and care to individuals in their care settings.
+The course costs £330 for up to 12 learners.
+Prices may vary based on your requirements.

 - Explain the role of medication in managing behaviour that challenges